Today’s post is from contributing writer, Nikki from Christian Mommy Blogger.

 Friends, this lasted for a while.
 I can’t tell you, that if you are in the same situation, it will be fixed overnight.
 It most likely won’t.
 What I can tell you is how I got to where we are now…and it is good.
 But trust me, we still aren’t “there” yet…is anyone?

-Here are my 5 steps to getting my marriage on track:
+Here are my 5 steps to get your marriage back on track:

 1. Stop waiting for your husband (or wife) to initiate the change.
 This is actually about you more than you’d think.
 You need to start working towards a change in your marriage.
 So stop waiting and start on #2.